Saint Anthony Mary Claret

 Death and Canonization

-Saint Anthony Mary Claret died on the 24th of October in 1870.
-He wasaged 62.
+Saint Anthony Mary Claret died on October 24, 1870.
+He was 62.

 5 Interesting Facts About St. Anthony Mary Claret